AcumenNations/Best_Seller_Story_Teller/master_story.md

 gleaming archway appeared ahead.
 Inscribed along its surface were symbols reminiscent of cuneiform mixed with musical notation.
 As they passed through, a cascade of notes rang out, each one striking her mark with a spark of electricity.
-Memories not her own flickered through her mind—ships gliding above the sea on wings of light, a city of marble and crystal suspended between sea and sky, a council of winged figures debating the ethics of weapons forged from song.
+Memories not her own flickered through her mind ships gliding above the sea on wings of light, a city of marble and crystal suspended between sea and sky, a council of winged figures debating the ethics of weapons forged from song.
 They emerged into a vast chamber carved from translucent stone.
 Columns